rails/rails/guides/source/action_view_overview.md

 ### Jbuilder

 `Jbuilder` is a gem that's maintained by the Rails team and included in the default Rails `Gemfile`.
-It is used to build a JSON response.
+It is used to build JSON responses using templates.

 If you don't have it, you can add the following to your `Gemfile`: